Dermatofibromas

 sunlight may accelerate changes in atypical moles.
 People with atypical

-moles should talk with a healthcare provider for any changes that may
+moles should talk with a healthcare provider about any changes that may

 indicate skin cancer.